mainmatter/playbook/book/src/introduction/README.md

 This book is a guide for developing digital products following a proven procedure as well as running an effective and low overhead product development process.
-It describes what we do at simplabs and is based on experience we gained while working on digital products for international clients in various industries.
+It describes what we do at Mainmatter and is based on experience we gained while working on digital products for international clients in various industries.